 There is some evidence for combined mental activity and exercise interventions for promotion of quality of life and well-being(2,3).
 Opportunities to undertake physical activity that is adapted to people living with dementia in holistic, peaceful environments alongside those with shared experiences is preferred and patients may have psychological benefits(1,4).

 There is limited systematic review evidence of benefits of physical activity to improve global well-being .

 Expert opinion strongly recommends physical activity and exercise participation to maintain social contact, reduce loneliness and promote sense-of-self for individuals with cognitive decline.

 Quality of evidence

 Strength of recommendation

-Consider options to promote activity to maintain participation in groups and family based activities, and facilitate individuals with cognitive decline to remain engaged within their social network to reduce loneliness, promote sense of self and global well-being.
+The supporting evidence is of low quality and has significant heterogeneity.
+Consider options to promote activity to maintain participation in groups and family-based activities and facilitate individuals with cognitive decline to remain engaged within their social network to reduce loneliness, promote sense of self and global well-being.

 - Professor CV, Mansfield L, O’connell N, Gifford J, Prescott A. Physical Activity and Dementia: Rapid Evidence Reviews.
 2021.